Genez-io/genezio-documentation/docs/frameworks/react-admin.md

 .

 :::tip
-Get started in no time with the [react-admin template](https://app.genez.io/start/deploy?repository=https://github.com/Genez-io/react-admin-getting-started).
+Get started in no time with the [React-Admin template](https://app.genez.io/start/deploy?repository=https://github.com/Genez-io/react-admin-getting-started).
 :::

 # Deployment

-Learn how to deploy an existing react-admin app using Genezio, a serverless deployment platform that simplifies app management and reduces costs
+Learn how to deploy an existing react-admin app using Genezio, a serverless deployment platform that simplifies app management and reduces costs.

 ## Prerequisites